 Removal methods for invasive species vary widely depending on their reproduction and ecology and unfortunately, it takes maintenance to keep invasive species from recolonizing an area.
 Establishing native species after removal can help keep invasives at bay.
-Refer to the resources on this page or on the Purdue Online Ed store for more info.
+Refer to the resources on the right for more info.

 Invasive species cost the US over $138 billion per year.